International Business Transactions

 International business transactions (IBTs) have become increasingly important in today's global economy, raising a host of complex legal and policy issues: What law(s) should govern international business contracts?
 Should the US impose tariffs on imports from China?
 Should it continue to participate in international organizations such as the World Trade Organization (WTO), and trade agreements such as the US-Mexico-Canada Agreement (USMCA)?
 What effects, if any, are likely to ensue as a result of the United Kingdom’s decision to “exit” the European Union (EU)?

-This course is designed to provide you with a broad overview of the skills and understanding you will need to advise clients on these issues and more.
+This survey course is designed to provide you with a broad overview of the skills and understanding you will need to advise clients on these issues and more.
 We will focus on three primary types of IBTs:

 - international trade transactions (import-export agreements)